 Mike is the founder and co-owner of CEAH Realtors, a full-service real estate company.
 A 29-year Lee’s Summit resident, he is the managing partner in more than 50 real estate projects, with a specialization in acquiring and developing shopping centers, business parks, residential single family and multi-family developments, office, medical, flex and industrial projects.

 Mike is also the founder and CEO of Atcheson Lawn & Landscape, Capital Construction Services and chairman of Major Saver Holdings.

-Among his civic involvement, Mike is a member of the Lee’s Summit Board of Zoning Adjustments, chair of Water Utilities Advisory Board, board member of Premier Holdings (parent company of John Knox Village), past chairman of the Lee’s Summit TIF Commission, chairman of the Lee’s Summit Educational Foundation, past vice-chair of the Lee’s Summit Economic Development Council and chairman of the Strother Road Interchange Transportation Development District, the Park Ridge Community Improvement District and was a Commissioner out of District 3 for the 2016 City Charter Review Commission.
+Among his civic involvement, Mike is a member of the Lee’s Summit Board of Zoning Adjustments, chair of Water Utilities Advisory Board, board member of Premier Holdings (parent company of John Knox Village), past chairman of the Lee’s Summit TIF Commission, past chairman of the Lee’s Summit Educational Foundation, past vice-chair of the Lee’s Summit Economic Development Council and chairman of the Strother Road Interchange Transportation Development District, the Park Ridge Community Improvement District and was a Commissioner out of District 3 for the 2016 City Charter Review Commission.

 Dr. Fred Grogan, Vice Chairman

 Dr. Fred Grogan was the president of Metropolitan Community College-Longview from 1998-2013.
-Grogan also served in roles as the the vice chancellor of student development and dean of student development and support services.
+He also served in roles as the vice chancellor of student development and dean of student development and support services.

-Grogan is the current chair of the board for the Lee’s Summit Historical Society and a member of the John Knox Village Foundation Board of Directors.
-He also currently sits on the ReDiscover Mental Health Foundation and Lee’s Summit Parks & Recreation Foundation boards.
-Grogan is a past board member for the Lee’s Summit Chamber of Commerce, Lee’s Summit Symphony and an active member of the Rotary Club of Lee’s Summit.
+Grogan is the current chair of the board for the Lee’s Summit Historical Society and a member of the John Knox Village Premier Life and Foundation boards of directors.
+He is a past board member for the Lee’s Summit Chamber of Commerce, Lee’s Summit Symphony and an active member of the Rotary Club of Lee’s Summit.

-Grogan and his wife, Julie, have lived and worked in Lee’s Summit for 32 years.
-They have two grown daughters, Sarah and Rachel, and are the proud grandparents of Ella and Addison.
+Grogan and his wife, Julie, have lived and worked in Lee’s Summit for 34 years.
+They have two grown daughters, Sarah and Rachel, and are the proud grandparents of Ella, Addison and Fred.

 Robert Handley, Secretary